-Type 2 diabetesCurrent ADA/EASD guidelines for the treatment of type 2 diabetes [13] emphasise the importance of lifestyle weight management for obese and overweight Patients and support individualised choice of medication to favour medicines that are ‘weight neutral’ or result in weight loss for Patients in whom weight loss is considered a priority.
-In general, sodium-glucose cotransporter 2 inhibitors (SGLT2i) and glucagon-like peptide 1 receptor agonists (GLP1 RA) result in average weight loss of about 2-3 kg at approved doses, metformin, alpha glucosidase inhibitors and DPP-IV inhibitors are weight neutral, although some trials report a small mean weight loss of 0.5 – 1 kg, whereas sulfonylureas, glinides, thiazolidinediones and insulin result in weight gain [14], although individual responses can vary considerably.
-The mechanisms leading to weight gain with insulin (and probably also insulin secretagogues) in poorly controlled Patients are due to reduction in energy loss as glycosuria, the anabolic effects of insulin and associated increased food intake [15]; whilst this may be beneficial in very catabolic Patients who are relatively insulin deficient, for obese Patients this may be detrimental, contributing to a cycle of weight gain and worsening insulin resistance [16].
-Weight gain due to thiazolidinediones appears to relate to their effects to increase adipose tissue deposition in subcutaneous depots [17]; this class of drugs may decrease visceral fat deposition [18] and it is possible that the weight gain may be less harmful than seen with other drug classes.
+Current ADA/EASD guidelines for the treatment of type 2 diabetes [13] emphasise the importance of lifestyle-promoted weight management for obese and overweight individuals, and support an individualised choice of medication to favour medicines that are ‘weight neutral’ or result in weight loss for individuals in whom weight loss is considered a priority.
+In general, sodium–glucose cotransporter 2 inhibitors (SGLT2i) and glucagon-like peptide (GLP)-1 receptor agonists (GLP-1 RAs) result in an average weight loss of about 2–3 kg when used at the approved doses, whilst metformin, alpha-glucosidase inhibitors and dipeptidyl peptidase-4 inhibitors (DPP-IVi) are weight neutral (although some trials report a small mean weight loss of 0.5 – 1 kg) and sulfonylureas, glinides, thiazolidinediones and insulin result in weight gain [14], although individual responses can vary considerably.

+Mechanisms underlying the effect of glucose-lowering medication on weight in type 2 diabetes The mechanisms leading to weight gain with use of insulin (and probably also insulin secretagogues) in individuals with high glucose concentrations include a reduction in energy loss via glycosuria, the anabolic effects of insulin and an associated increase in food intake [15]; whilst the anabolic effects of insulin are beneficial in individuals who are relatively insulin deficient, in whom catabolic processes are highly active, for obese individuals this may be detrimental, contributing to a cycle of weight gain and worsening insulin resistance [16].
+Thiazolidinedione-associated weight gain appears to be related to an increase in adipose tissue deposition in subcutaneous depots [17], although this class of drugs may also decrease visceral fat deposition [18].
+Thus, it is possible that the weight gain associated with thiazolidinedione use may be less harmful than that with other drug classes.

-The drugs that result in weight loss do this by contributing to a negative energy balance; with the SGLT2 inhibitors, which inhibit renal glucose transport, this is a result of the loss of about 75 g (approximately 300 kcal/ 1200kJ) glucose in the urine; however the weight loss appears less than expected, possibly because of a compensatory increase in food intake [19].
-The GLP1 RA reduce appetite and food intake when administered to humans, and although nausea and delayed gastric emptying can be an adverse effect, the reduced appetite seems independent of this and is likely to be due to a central mechanism.
-GLP1 receptors are present in the brainstem, hypothalamus and other brain regions involved in the regulation of energy balance and administration of GLP1 or its analogues into the relevant brain areas reduces food intake in rodents [20, 21].
+The glucose-lowering drugs that result in weight loss do so by contributing to a negative energy balance.
+For example, the SGLT2i, which inhibit renal glucose transport, induce loss of about 75 g (approximately 1200kJ [300 kcal]) of glucose in the urine.
+However, the weight loss resulting from use of these therapeutic agents is less than expected, possibly because of a compensatory increase in food intake [19].
+As an example, the GLP-1 RAs reduce appetite and, thus, food intake when administered to humans, and although nausea and delayed gastric emptying are adverse effects of these drugs, the reduction in appetite seems to occur independently of these side effects.
+Instead, it is likely to result from a central mechanism since GLP-1 receptors are present in the brainstem, hypothalamus and other brain regions involved in the regulation of energy balance and administration of GLP-1 or its analogues into the relevant brain areas reduces food intake in rodents [20, 21].

-There may also be differences within some classes of drugs.
-Important examples here are the GLP1 receptor agonists; head to head studies suggest that liraglutide is most effective for weight loss, whereas weight loss is somewhat less for albiglutide, perhaps because the albumin component limits its ability to reach the central nervous system [22].
-There are also subtle differences between different basal insulins, with less weight gain reported for insulin detemir, but the effect size is small and of doubtful clinical significance [23].
+Intra-class difference may also exist within groups of drugs in regard to their effects on weight loss.
+Important examples here are the GLP-1 RAs: head-to-head studies suggest that liraglutide is most effective for weight loss, whereas weight loss is somewhat less with albiglutide, perhaps because the albumin component of this drug limits its ability to reach the central nervous system [22].
+There are also subtle differences between different basal insulins, with less weight gain reported for insulin detemir compared to NPH insulin, but the effect size is small and of doubtful clinical significance [23].